COMPLETE! Daily Road Patrol Volunteers for Citizen Science Program

 Marking and protecting terrapin nests with predator exclusion cages (after they have laid their eggs)

-Taking injured terrapins to permitted wildlife rehabilitators or eggs to Stockton University or Wetlands Institute for incubation
+Taking injured terrapins or their eggs to permitted wildlife rehabilitators (Stockton University or Wetlands Institute)

 Patrols can be either morning or afternoon/evening but we do encourage our volunteers to try to go at high tide on your assigned day/timeframe when the most terrapin activity occurs.
 Expect the patrols to take anywhere from 30 minutes to upwards of 2-3 hours.